-The masked man is the MK handler Laura.
-While MK slaves are dissociated, thier MK handlers have the ability to enter their mind and to control their thoughts and actions.
+The masked man is the MK handler.
+While MK slaves are dissociated, their MK handlers have the ability to enter their mind and to control their thoughts and actions.
 The fact that this masked man is being driven around in the back of a luxury car implies his connection with the occult elite.

 While dancing in a nightclub, Laura sees the masked man again.
 She follows him.

 According to a recent poll*, 100% of women would NOT follow a man wearing a mask (*not a real poll).
 So why does Laura follow him?
 Because she has no self-control.
 The lyrics of the first verse perfectly describe the mind state of an MK slave who is at the mercy of the handler during dissociation (aka “the night”).